adelcor/aligned-memory-battle/README.md

 2️⃣ If you need extreme performance optimizations, aligned_malloc() can be more efficient in specific scenarios.
 3️⃣ Always benchmark before deciding which allocation strategy to use.

 🚀 Want to test it yourself?
-Run the code, execute the benchmarks, and let us know your results!
+Run the code && execute the benchmarks!

 Copiar